 Go during Cabernet Season between November and April, when the pace slows down, the vines become dormant and local chefs offer heartier meals that pair rather perfectly with Napa Valley’s iconic Cabernet Sauvignon.

-Beyond the usual wine tasting experiences (and let’s face it, there’s no shortage of them here), you and your assemblage of ladies can get hands on with DIY wine blending classes at local wineries such as Raymond Vineyards (from $100 per person) and Judd’s Hill Winery (from $95 per person).
+Beyond the usual wine tasting experiences (and let’s face it, there’s no shortage of them here), you and your assemblage of ladies can get hands on with DIY wine blending classes at local wineries such as Raymond Vineyards (from $125 per person) and Judd’s Hill Winery (group pricing from $115 per person).

-Or during harvest season you can even get involved in the age-old tradition of stomping grapes with your feet at Grgich Hills (from $30 per person).
+Or during harvest season you can even get involved in the age-old tradition of stomping grapes with your feet at Grgrich Hills (from $30 per person).

-A cooking class at a Napa Valley cooking school is another must, as is a visit to the new Napa Centre, set to open late 2016 with more than 40 shops and restaurants and a 183-room boutique stay named the Archer Hotel.
+A cooking class at a Napa Valley cooking school is another must, as is a visit to the new Napa Centre, which opened late 2016 with more than 40 shops and restaurants and a 183-room boutique stay named the Archer Hotel.